annagraff/densify/paper/paper.md

 # Summary

-The R package `densify` takes a data frame as an input, and generates a pruned data frame that reduces the amount of `NA`s (empty cells).
-The pruning process follows criteria that users can adapt to best fit their needs, including data retention, codedness and taxonomic diversity of rows (if the entities are represented in a taxonomic structure).
+The R package `densify` provides a procedure to prune input data frames containing empty cells (or cells with value "?" or NA) to denser sub-matrices with less rows, columns and empty cells.
+The pruning process, split into three functions, trades off a series of variably weighted concerns, including data retention, coding density (proportion of non-empty cells) and taxonomic diversity of rows (if the entities are represented in a taxonomic structure).
+Users can adapt the relative weight given to these concerns through various parameters for the densification process to best fit their needs.
 As such, the software is useful for several purposes, including the densification of sparse input matrices and the subsampling of large input matrices according to a procedure that is sensitive to taxonomic structure.

 # Statement of Need

-While the software will run on any data frame (with rows representing any observations with or without taxonomic structure), it was designed to prune data frames of linguistic typological data, where the rows are languages (taxa) and the columns typological variables (characters, parameters, features).
+While the software will run on any data frame (with rows representing any entities with or without taxonomic structure and columns representing variables), it was designed to prune data frames of linguistic typological data, where the rows are languages (taxa) and the columns typological variables (sometimes also called characters, parameters or features).

 Linguistic typological data is increasingly available in large-scale databases, and many analyses that aim at testing hypotheses at global scales rely on such databases.
-Some of these resources have complete or near-complete coding density for all variables across all languages in the database, but the dataframne may be too large for certain computationally intensive analyses (e.g. PHOIBLE [@phoible], Grambank [@grambank]).
-Other databases (e.g. WALS [@wals], AUTOTYP [@AUTOTYP], Lexibank [@Lexibank]) exhibit variables that are coded for very different sets of languages, resulting in sparse language-variable matrices, with large proportions of `NA`s.
+Some of these resources have information for nearly all variables across nearly all languages in the database (i.e. they have complete or near-complete coding density), but the dataframne may be too large for certain computationally intensive analyses (e.g. PHOIBLE [@phoible], Grambank [@grambank]).
+Other databases (e.g. WALS [@wals], AUTOTYP [@AUTOTYP], Lexibank [@Lexibank]) exhibit variables that are coded for very different sets of languages, resulting in sparse language-variable matrices.
 Combining data from various databases via language identifiers like glottocodes usually increases sparsity because the language samples do not match.

-Although there are methods available to operate on such matrices (e.g. `Matrix` [@R-Matrix], `MatrixExtra` [@R-MatrixExtra]), sparse matrices may lack power for certain research questions, such that researchers may prefer to operate on a subset of the data represented in a denser matrix. <!-- Why are the matrix packages relevent here.
-There is a presupposition I am missing. -->
+Although there are methods available to operate on such matrices (e.g. `Matrix` [@R-Matrix], `MatrixExtra` [@R-MatrixExtra]), sparse matrices may lack power for certain research questions, such that researchers may prefer to operate on a subset of the data represented in a denser matrix. <!-- BB: Why are the matrix packages relevent here.
+There is a presupposition I am missing.:: ANNA: This is a requirement of the journal for the statement of need section ("A Statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work.
+A list of key references, including to other software addressing related needs.": https://joss.readthedocs.io/en/latest/submitting.html) -->

-When generating subsets of a language-variable matrix, researchers might be particularly interested in maintaining taxonomic diversity in the languages represented, penalizing the removal of language isolates or members of small language families in comparison to languages belonging to clades represented by many other languages in the sample.
+When generating subsets of a language-variable matrix, researchers might be particularly interested in maintaining taxonomic diversity in the languages represented, preferentially removing languages belonging to clades represented by many other languages in the sample and penalizing the removal of so-called language isolates or languages which represent language families with few members.

 While certain packages exist to generate sub-matrices from varying input matrices according to principled criteria (e.g. `admmDensestSubmatrix` [@R-admmDensestSubmatrix], which identifies the densest sub-matrix of an input graph of a specified size; or `FSelector` [@R-FSelector], which performs attribute subset selection based on various tests and entropy measures to identify the most relevant attributes of a data input), `densify` provides a flexible, explicit, and taxonomy-sensitive pruning algorithm that focuses both on the removal of rows and columns and does not require specification of the size of the sub-matrix.